Melting Dream

 Screen capture of monster at initial spawn.

-Melting Dream was an JavaScript project developed during my studies at Cal State East Bay, created in collaboration with Anna Godfrey and Alan Garcia.
-The project’s goal was to design an immersive horror-inspired experience that combined digital gameplay with a physical control interface, drawing inspiration from the Five Night's at Freddy's earlier works.
+Melting Dream was an JavaScript project developed during my studies at Cal State East Bay as part of the Fall 2024 Semester, created in collaboration with Anna Godfrey and Alan Garcia.
+The project’s goal was to design an immersive horror-inspired experience that combined digital gameplay with a physical control interface as our project restriction, drawing inspiration from the Five Night's at Freddy's earlier works.
 Built using the p5.js coding library and a custom MakeyMakey-powered control board, the game placed players in the role of a urban explorer trapped within an abandoned facility, managing aged doors and systems to survive against an encroaching monster.
 The central objective was to explore how tactile, real-world interaction could heighten immersion and tension in a digital game environment.

 Our early process involved plenty of sketching and toying with wires.

 My work began with early experimentation on how to meaningfully connect physical input to digital response within a browser-based environment.
-Using p5.js as the foundation, I programmed a system that linked MakeyMakey button presses to in-game console interactions—allowing players to open and close doors, operate vents, and monitor environmental systems from their “security terminal.”
-These tactile inputs replaced standard keyboard controls, encouraging players to engage physically with the experience.
+After deciding on our direction as a team, I got to work programming a system that linked MakeyMakey button presses to in-game console interactions—allowing players to open and close doors, operate vents, and monitor environmental systems from their “security terminal.”
+These tactile inputs replaced standard keyboard controls, encouraging players to engage more physically with our game.

-I collaborated closely with Alan Garcia, who created the project’s visual assets, to compile and implement them into the p5.js framework.
-Meanwhile, Anna Godfrey designed and fabricated the physical control board, refining its layout and feel through iterative prototyping.
-Together, we tested wiring configurations and response timings to ensure reliable, real-time communication between hardware and software.
+I collaborated closely with Alan Garcia, who created the project’s visual assets, to compile and implement them into the project.
+Meanwhile, Anna Godfrey designed and fabricated the physical control board, refining its layout and feel through a phases of iteration.
+Together, we tested wiring set-ups and the limits of the board in terms of durability when left casually to a open class.

 A gameplay element that i'm particulary proud of designing, is a late game "scare" to give players one last rush before victory.
-To sustain immersion and physical engagement, I scripted an escalating sequence of in-game events culminating in a late-game “electrical fault” that functionally left them helpless.
-This required players to physically open the board’s casing and “repair” it during gameplay at haste, breaking the traditional boundary between player and interface.
-This interactive twist became a defining feature of the experience, transforming a simple control setup into a core storytelling device.
+To sustain immersion and physical engagement, late into the game the monster will return to its initial spawn, and trigger a loud electrical sound as the room of the game darkens.
+This required players to physically open the board’s casing and “repair” it during gameplay at haste, hitting a button sequence inside based on a prompt on screen, knowing they have no defense if they're slower than monster pathfinding.
+This interactive twist became a defining feature of the experience, requiring a good amount of effort on all sides of our team but well worth it.

 Each button wired to in-game, with this controller opening upon a hinge.